Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 • You can pay it online via the IT Department’s website

-• You can fill a paper challan and deposit the tax by physically paying a visit to your bank.
+• You can fill out a paper challan and deposit the tax by physically paying a visit to your bank.

 Are Freelancers Required to File Income Tax Returns?

 A freelancer needs to file relevant tax returns just like how other income tax assessees do.
-Tax filing for freelancers in india can be done with the enlisted steps-
+Tax filing for freelancers in India can be done with the enlisted steps-

 Step 1 – Determine the gross income from April 1st through March 31st of the current financial year.
-Note, loans are not considered as an income.
+Note loans are not considered as an income.

-Step 2 – Calculate all the expenses associated with your freelance business as they will be eligible for deductions.
+Step 2 – Calculate all the expenses associated with your freelance business, as they will be eligible for deductions.

 Step 3 – ITR-3, the income under the Head of Business and Profession, and ITR-4, if the freelancer applies for presumptive taxation, apply to freelancers under the income tax rules.

-Step 4 – When it comes to freelance income tax, freelancers are supposed to provide every detail in the ITR mentioning their income, expenses, deductions, and advance tax paid.
+Step 4 – When it comes to freelance income tax, freelancers are supposed to provide every detail in the ITR, mentioning their income, expenses, deductions, and advance tax paid.

 Step 5 – If a freelancer earns more than Rs.
 1 crore, their books will be liable for an audit.
 Also, ITR will be required to be filed by 30th September.
 However, in the absence of an audit, the freelancer can file the ITR until the 31st of July.